 Job Retention Scheme

-One of the key measures announced by the Government to support employers was the Coronavirus Job Retention Scheme, which originally allowed UK employers to access a financial subsidy worth 80% of their workers’ wage costs, up to a cap of £2,500 per worker per month.
+One of the key measures announced by the Government to support employers was the Coronavirus Job Retention Scheme, which allows UK employers to access a financial subsidy worth 80% of their workers’ wage costs, up to a cap of £2,500 per worker per month.
 Employers would need to class their employees as ‘furloughed workers’ to be eligible for this scheme.

 A ‘furloughed worker’ is essentially a non-working employee who is retained on an employer’s payroll, rather than being laid off.